kamaboko123/vuetify-ts-template/README.md

-# Web frontend application template with Vuetify + Typescript
+# Vuetify + Typescript Application template

-This is sample code for develop Web front end application with Vuetify + Typescript.
+This is sample code for develop Web front-end application with Vuetify + Typescript.

 ## Getting started